-With disability insurance, you can receive monthly benefits from the disability insurance company when you become disabled and can’t earn an income.
-But if you’re still a student, there are a lot of reasons to get disability insurance now, if you’re able to.
+With disability insurance, you receive monthly benefits from the disability insurance company when you become disabled and can’t earn an income.
+If you’re a medical or dental school student and will need income protection for your future career, it makes sense to get a policy earlier.

-For one, if you become disabled while you’re in school and have to drop out, you’ll still be on the hook for your student loans, and disability insurance benefits can help you make those payments.
+If you become disabled while you’re in school and have to drop out, you’ll still be on the hook for your student loans, and disability insurance benefits can help you make those payments.
+Plus, you'll pay considerably lower premiums if you get a policy when you’re younger and healthier.

 If you’re training to go into a medical field, you need disability insurance.
 For one, medical school is expensive, and you’ll have many years of student loan debt to pay off when you graduate.
 Although medicine is a high-paying career, medical school graduates frequently struggle to make large student loan payments when just starting out in the workforce.